Toast VS Square POS

 Here’s the quick rundown of which system fits your restaurant best.

 Toast offers more advanced, restaurant-specific features, but it’s also more expensive and less transparent.
-Square is the more affordable, consistent, and easier-to-use option.
+Square is the more affordable, easier-to-use option.

 Choose Square if cost and reliable support matter most.